Conditions: Reflux

 • Trouble swallowing

 • Tightness in your chest or upper abdomen.
-The pain may wake you up in the middle of the night.
+The pain may a person from sleep.

 • Nausea